 - 11. The countries of the hemisphere recognize drug abuse as a grave threat not only to the life and health of the user, but also to the community in general.
 The way in which the problem has evolved demonstrates that demand reduction must be a key component of policies intended to address the problem. - 12.
 Demand remains a powerful driving force for the production of and traffic in drugs.
 Every member of the global community has the responsibility to address the issue of demand and to reduce its incentive.
-The countries of the hemisphere recognize the need to continue to consider demand reduction as a priority in antidrug policies, which covers integral comprehensive demand reduction and law enforcement programs. - 13.
-Essential elements of comprehensive demand reduction programs will be considered to include research, prevention, treatment, rehabilitation, social reintegration, program development, education, training, community action, policy-making and measures to build greater social awareness against the use of drugs and encourage nonusers to remain that way.

-- 14. National demand reduction programs will take account of the cultural, social and economic conditions of the population groups for whom they are intended.
+The countries of the hemisphere recognize the need to continue to consider demand reduction as a priority in anti-drug policies, which covers integral comprehensive demand reduction and law enforcement programs. - 13.
+Essential elements of comprehensive demand reduction programs will be considered to include biomedical, clinical, and psycho-social research and particularly research related to the development of neuroscience, prevention, treatment, rehabilitation, social reintegration, program development, education, training, community action, policy-making and measures to build greater social awareness against the use of drugs and encourage nonusers to remain that way. - 14.
+National demand reduction programs will take account of the cultural, social and economic conditions of the population groups for whom they are intended.
 Equally, they will also foster dialogue with educational and research institutions and nongovernmental organizations to bring about improved understanding of the trends and ways in which the problem of the demand for drugs manifests itself and its evolution over time, as well as the possibility of using scientific criteria to measure the results of strategies developed. - 15.
 They should also consider promoting citizen participation, public information on the harmful effects of drug use through the media, treatment and rehabilitation of addicts, as well as other alternative measures.
 The countries will be able to request assistance from OAS/CICAD and the United Nations International Drug Control Programme (UNDCP) in the development of demand reduction programs and strategies, as well as the development of scientifically-based systems that will enable them to recognize the dimensions and trends of demand and to evaluate the results of the strategies adopted. - 16.
 Accordingly, the countries will strengthen their preventive education programs to reduce drug consumption, the levels of drug dependency and the consequences of drug use.
 Designing effective prevention programs requires close cooperation, consultation and association with the community.
 Those programs will be targeted particularly at high-risk groups. - 17.
-The gathering, analysis and dissemination of information are important components of demand reduction, and they serve to identify groups at high risk, their characteristics and needs, the obstacles to prevention and treatment, and emerging trends. - 18.
-Treatment and rehabilitation provide drug users with the means to break with drug abuse and live freer, healthier and more productive lives, and constitute an ethical duty for society in general. - 19.
-Every country must make a special effort to share with others its experience and knowledge in this field to optimize demand reduction programs in the hemisphere.
+The gathering, analysis and dissemination of information are important components of demand reduction, and they serve to identify groups at high risk, their characteristics and needs, the obstacles to prevention and treatment, and emerging trends.
+The establishment and consolidation of national drug observatories is essential for supporting adequate collection and use of information to devise and evaluate policies.